 - Searching for something.
 Wanderers are often looking for something or someone familiar, especially if they recently moved to a new environment.
 In other cases, wanderers are trying to satisfy a basic need, such as hunger or thirst — but they've forgotten what to do or where to go.
 Many wanderers are looking for a bathroom.

 - Reliving the past.
-If wandering occurs at the same time every day, it may be linked to a lifelong routine.
-For example, a woman who tries to leave the nursing home every day at 5 p.m. may believe she's going home from work.
+If wandering occurs at the same time every day, it might be linked to a lifelong routine.
+For example, a woman who tries to leave the nursing home every day at 5 p.m. might believe she's going home from work.

 If you're caring for a loved one who has Alzheimer's, use simple strategies to curb wandering: